susanmilagrosres/ici_template/README.md

 ## Contributors

 Tiffany Rachel.S - 112ZU1028 In charge of final analysis, progamming, data collection, methodological analysis, and data processing and cleaning.
+(PM, Programmer, Designer)

 Erinna Tania - 112ZU1006 In charge of finding the data source, partial data collection, initial data processing and cleaning, results analysis, and poster making.
+(PM, Designer)

 Susan M. Dávalos V. - 112ZU1041 In charge of setting the problematic, the research behind the issue, and collecting part of the data from PreQuest.
+(PM)

 Pin Hsuan Lin, Anita - 111ZU1003 In charge of partial data collection